BLACspace Cooperative connects and cultivates an ecosystem

-BLACspace is about building a sustainable, self-governed network of support for artists and organizations that moves beyond the traditional nonprofit model.
+We are a self-governed cooperative that moves our members beyond the traditional nonprofit model.

 Openi, ‘Meeting of Mirrored Souls,’ January 22nd, 2012, Private Collection, 400 14th St. Oakland, CA, Featured in ‘The Discourse’ (2013).